-As a scripting language I took Python and started investigating how their API works.
+As a scripting language, I took Python and started investigating how their API works.
 Besides downloading the app you can register on the website with your information and phone number.
-After receiving verification code via SMS you can log in and search for numbers.
-I quickly found out login and search route via Firefox Developer Tools.
-After a few tests I noticed receiving error instead of a response.
+After receiving the verification code via SMS you can log in and search for numbers.
+I quickly found out the login and search route via Firefox Developer Tools.
+After a few tests, I noticed receiving an error instead of a response.
 It turns out that API puts a limit on you after 15 queries for a day.
 To increase this limitation you are offered to share this app on Facebook or download it on your smartphone.
-But even after that you hit a limit after 20 queries.
+But even after that, you hit a limit after 20 queries.

-On the second day no one contacted me.
-I was already feeling what's going to happen but still went in the Uni to see it myself.
+On the second day, no one contacted me.
+I was already feeling what's going to happen but still went to the Uni to see it myself.
 All organizers were in a hall waiting for someone.
-I asked if ceremonial is at 15:00 and one of them agreed.
+I asked if the ceremony is at 15:00 and one of them agreed.
 A few seconds later someone starts explaining to me that after checking my project they made a conclusion my project is out of cyber theme and so I am expelled.
 And that's why they haven't messaged me.
 I felt aggression immediately.
 I asked what does it mean the cyber theme is not fulfilled.
 In answer received some mumbling about not having an original idea.
 I pointed to yesterday's presentation author and asked if script changing owner and permission is okay in their understanding of Cyber Theme, why my work isn't?
 The Bash script author honestly admitted that he never saw my script yet.
-The guy I had discussion with before suggested to get on computer and review my project again.
+The guy I discussed with before suggested getting on the computer and review my project again.
 Everything was clear for me at this point so I rejected the offer saying if they haven't checked my script already, now I don't need their 'professional opinion' on my work.
-Finally he admitted that since they received a project only from me, the hackathon is declared as canceled.
+Finally, he admitted that since they received a project only from me, the hackathon is declared as canceled.
 The explanation in my head said that they wanted to get prizes themselves or save them for the next event.
 I left.
-On my way out I met 10th-grade student going to a ceremonial.
+On my way out I met a 10th-grade student going to a ceremonial.

 I got very angry.
 Never have met such unprofessional organizers before.

-Below you can see 10th-grade student who never sent a project.
+Below you can see a 10th-grade student who never sent a project.
 He won either a voucher or a free course.
-Unfortunately it's unclear due to image quality.
+Unfortunately, it's unclear due to image quality.
 I failed to find description text anywhere online.

-And this guy is the winner of the first place and a laptop.
-I never saw him on the event and my attempts to find any information online about him have failed.
+And this guy is the winner of first place and a laptop.
+I never saw him at the event and my attempts to find any information online about him have failed.